 We may not have continued access to sufficient quantities of wood fiber at current prices.
 Wood fiber is the largest component we use in producing containerboard.
-We presently satisfy about 20% of our fiber needs with wood cut from company-owned or leased timberland.
-We purchase wood fiber from others to meet about 60% of our fiber requirements.
+We presently satisfy about 15% of our fiber needs with wood cut from company-owned or leased timberland after giving effect to timberland sold in 1999.
+We purchase wood fiber from others to meet about 65% of our fiber requirements.
 The remaining 20% of our fiber needs are met with recycled fiber.
 We are more dependent on purchased wood fiber than some of our competitors.
 As a result, we may be more vulnerable than some competitors to increases in the market price for wood fiber.

-In addition, we are considering the possible sale of a significant portion of our timberland.
-If we cannot negotiate a wood fiber purchase agreement with the potential buyer or locate other sources of wood fiber at costs comparable to our current levels, our vulnerability to market price increases will increase.
+In the fourth quarter of 1999, we sold approximately 405,000 acres of timberland.
+We have entered into two wood fiber supply agreements covering approximately 329,000 of the 405,000 acres of timberland sold during 1999.
+The first agreement, covering 200,000 acres, is a five year agreement.
+The second agreement, covering 129,000 acres, is a seven year agreement.
+If we cannot locate other sources of wood fiber at costs comparable to our current levels, our vulnerability to market price increases will increase.
 PCA spends approximately \$150 million annually for purchased wood fiber.
 If the price of all wood fiber purchased increased by 10%, our annual fiber cost would increase by about \$15 million.